niuji/dubbo-extensions/README.md

-dubbo-extention
+dubbo-extension
 ===============

-extentions for alibaba dubbo
+extensions for alibaba dubbo